percona/pxb-docs/docs/using_xtrabackup/configuring.md

 understand.
 If your `my.cnf` file has such configuration directives, you should rewrite them in the `--variable=value` syntax.

-## System Configuration and NFS Volumes
+## System configuration and NFS volumes

 The *xtrabackup* tool requires no special configuration on most systems.
 However, the storage where the `--target-dir` is located